Henrik-Kalashnikov/Henrik-Kalashnikov/README.md

 ### Hello, Internet.
 I'm Henrik, a software developer from Paraná, Brazil, focused on building games, interactive experiences, scalable systems across game engines, web platforms, and desktop applications.

 **I work with:**
+- Unity games with C#
 - Roblox development using Luau
-- Unity games with C#
 - Web applications with TypeScript & React
+- Discord bots using JavaScript
-- Minecraft server ecosystems (Paper/Spigot/Purpur)
+- Minecraft server plugins ecosystems with Java (Paper/Spigot/Purpur)
 - Desktop applications using Electron and Node.js

 I enjoy designing strongly typed architectures, optimizing performance, and creating systems that are clean, reliable, and easy to evolve.